Global Warming FAQ

 Examples of observed climatic changes:

-- Rise in global average sea level and the increase in ocean water temperatures
+- Rise in global average sea level and increase in ocean water temperatures.

 Examples of observed physical and ecological changes: